knowledge | 6 August 2020 |

 The Act makes changes to the 1893 Act to provide more flexibility to registered societies when holding an AGM and general meetings of the society during the interim period (the same period as for companies under the Act).
 These changes to the 1893 Act are very similar to those made to the 2014 Act in respect of companies’ general meetings.

-Civil Law and Criminal Law (Miscellaneous Provisions) Bill 2020
+Civil Law and Criminal Law (Miscellaneous Provisions) Act 2020

-The recently published Civil Law and Criminal Law (Miscellaneous Provisions) Bill 2020 provides for remote meetings of State bodies where some or all of the members of that body are not in the one place.
-This proposed legislation also provides for remote meetings of unincorporated bodies (such as clubs and charitable organisations) for an interim period of three months with a power to extend this, from time to time, at the request of the Minister, having consulted with the Minster for Health, if they are satisfied that such an extension is in the public interest.
-This Bill is expected to be signed into law, and therefore enacted, in early August 2020.
+The Civil Law and Criminal Law (Miscellaneous Provisions) Act 2020 provides for remote meetings of State bodies where some or all of the members of that body are not in the one place and also provides for remote meetings of unincorporated bodies (such as clubs and charitable organisations).
+The relevant provisions of this Act were also commenced on 21 August 2020, initially for an interim period of three months which was due to expire on 21 November 2020 but which was extended to 9 June 2021 by Ministerial order.1

 This briefing is for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.